rya-sge/access-denied/_posts/2026-07-28-conditional-tokens-eli10.md

 Once a cheater finds such a set, they can walk into the shop holding a sticker the shop has never issued, and the shop's own arithmetic will agree that it is real.

+> **The grown-up name.** Naming things by adding up scrambled numbers is called **AdHash**.
+The clever search that breaks it is **Wagner's generalized birthday attack**, and the kind of puzzle it solves is a **subset-sum** problem (find a few numbers from a big pile that add up to a target).
+In the real system the numbers are not simply added, they are added and then wrapped around to a fixed size, the way a clock wraps from 12 back to 1.
+That wrapping is part of what makes the search work.

 ## How do spots on a curved line fix it?

 Here is the clever bit.
 Instead of giving each label a plain number, the shop gives each label a **spot on a special curved line**.